8/3/15 - CSB Review of Academic Research Chemical Incidents

 4/16/2015 - University of Utah chemical explosion

 Chemicals exploded in a storage cabinet in the chemistry building on the University of Utah campus.
-No major injuries occured, as no one was present in the prep room where the explosion occured.
+No major injuries occurred, as no one was present in the prep room where the explosion occurred.
 Further investigation is taking place to identify the root cause.
 Read the brief.

 2/26/2015 - Update on Waste Explosion at Texas Tech